 Lack of funds to organize effective collection services, which makes it difficult municipalities to organize the collection service for all households.
-In many cities/villages only downtown, medium-high income wards are served while suburban areas do not receive it and households must burn the waste in the backyards.
-The lack of fund may be associated to collection service inefficiencies.
+In many cities/villages only downtown, medium- high income wards are [Type here]

+served while suburban areas do not receive it and households must burn the waste in the backyards.
+The lack of fund may be associated to_collection service inefficiencies.

 Inefficiencies of collection service: Inefficiencies increase the collection costs and leave more areas of the municipality not serviced.
 The presence of a waste management plan is important for achieving effective collection service.
 Checking by the municipalities if contracts with private companies are carried out effectively is important, as ineffective collection may result in dissatisfied customers with the risk that the customers do not pay their bills - a vicious circle that can lead to increasingly lower waste collection rates.
-It is also important to make sure that the waste collection means (trucks, etc.) provided by private companies are appropriate for the service that is contracted.